 4. Wait for the leaves to be full of water and open.
 This is shorter for leaves that are already open, and longer for teas that are tightly closed.

 5. Pour the tea into cups and enjoy.
 You can also pour tea into a pitcher as an intermediary step, which makes sure that all cups get the same concentration of tea.

 6. When it's time for another steep, add water and cover with lid.

 7. Wait for water to take on the taste of tea to your liking, looking at the color of the water, the leaves continuing to open, or just waiting until it feels like the right time.

 8. Pour into cups and enjoy.

-9. Repeat steps 6 through 8, usually adding time to each steep.
-You'll know when the leaves are done giving good tea (which is subjective).
+9. Repeat steps 6 through 8, adding time to the later steeps.

 In this video I show some the basic principles of this method, while brewing some He Huan Shan in a gaiwan.
 I show the first 3 steeps.
 Before the video starts, I rinse the vessel, cup and pitcher with hot water.
 After it finishes I do 3 more steeps.